Edward Forst: Goldman Sachs and advisorships (1994–2011)

 Forst began working for Goldman Sachs in 1994.
 Within four years, he became co-head of capital markets, chief of staff of the equities and fixed income instruments, currencies, and commodities divisions, and co-head of global credit businesses.
 Forst became a managing director in 1996.
 Additionally, he served as chair of the Firmwide Capital Committee.
 In October 1998, Goldman Sachs named Forst as a partner.
 In 2004, he was appointed as the company's chief administrative officer.
 Goldman Sachs moved to relocate Forst to London in February 2007 to oversee business operations in the U.S., Europe, and Asia.
 In September, Forst was appointed co-head of Goldman Sachs Asset Management.
-He left Goldman Sachs in June 2008 to serve as Harvard University's first executive vice president.
+He left Goldman Sachs in June 2008 to serve as Harvard University's first executive vice president, assuming the position in September.
 Amid a financial crisis, secretary of the treasury Henry Paulson named Forst as an advisor for his billion recovery plan.
 Forst helped establish the Office of Financial Stability.
 He returned to Harvard in October.
+Forst retired in August 2009.

 In September 2009, Goldman Sachs rehired Forst as the firm's senior strategy officer.
 He succeeded Marc Spilker as head of Goldman Sachs Asset Management in February 2010.
 Forst was a sponsor for the Firmwide Black Network and the Firmwide Hispanic/Latin Network.
-In addition, he was a member of Goldman Sach's executive committee.
+In addition, he was a member of Goldman Sachs' executive committee.
 According to The New York Times, Forst was a "controversial figure" within Goldman Sachs as a "difficult manager" who often conflicted with employees.
 In November 2011, he failed to appear at a critical meeting in Europe.
 Weeks later, in December, Goldman Sachs announced that Forst was retiring.
 According to the Times, the move was an ouster that was met by praise by some employees, particularly those within the firm's investment management division.
 After leaving Goldman Sachs, Forst was an advisor to Fenway Partners.

 Cushman & Wakefield (2014–2015)

 In December 2013, Cushman & Wakefield announced that Forst would serve as the company's president and chief executive.
 He began his position the following month.
-Forst's strategy involved reasserting Cushman & Wakefield in the New York City real estate market; most prominently, he led the company's acquisition of Massey Knakal in December 2014.
+Forst's strategy involved reasserting Cushman & Wakefield in the New York City real estate market; most prominently, he led the company's acquisition of the building sales firm Massey Knakal in December 2014.
 Forst sought to leverage Massey Knakal's contacts and Cushman & Wakefield's global network.
 By February 2015, he had led the strategic review committee examining a potential sale of the company.
 According to The Wall Street Journal, Forst sought to find a replacement for Exor, Cushman & Wakefield's parent company, that would provide the capital necessary for expansion, rather than sell the company to a competitor.
 In May, DTZ agreed to acquire Cushman & Wakefield; after the acquisition completed, Forst left the company.